Oracle Training Oracle Support Development Oracle Apps

 Course Description

-This is an intensive hands-on course designed to rapidly learn Java web programming with J2EE.
-This J2EE class will cover the use of procedural J2EE working with real-world examples and hands-on exercises.
+This is an intensive course designed to rapidly learn Java web programming with J2EE.
+This J2EE class will cover the use of procedural J2EE working with real-world examples and exercises.

 J2EE Web Services